crystalh000/coding-connoisseurs-/README.md

 ## User experience

 Users begin by creating an account and inputting information about themselves.
-Then we will introduce the app throguh a tutorial, including how to use its features and what to do every day.
+Then we will introduce the app through a tutorial, including how to use its features and what to do every day.

 Every day, the user will use the app to photograph their food and/or drinks before eating.
 The app will display data to confirm that the AI got it right, then records the information to the user's account data.